AtomGraph/Core-PHP/README.md

 Includes utility classes for dealing with SPARQL, RDF/XML, and XSLT:

-* `Repository` for remote SPARQL 1.1 endpoint access
+* `Repository` for remote SPARQL 1.1 endpoint access.
+More on SPARQL: http://www.w3.org/TR/sparql11-query/
 * `QueryBuilder` for building SPARQL queries
 * `RDFForm` for reading requests in RDF/POST encoding.
 More on RDF/POST: http://www.lsrn.org/semweb/rdfpost.html
 * `MultipartParser` and `MultipartRequest` for reading `multipart/form-data` requests